 “No one wants to feel the way we feel.
 We all want to be happy,” said Tracy.

-90 percent of people who die by suicide have an underlying mental illness, and 60 percent of adults with a mental illness did not receive mental health services in the previous year, according to the National Alliance on Mental Illness.
+According to the National Alliance on Mental Illness, 90 percent of people who die by suicide have an underlying mental illness, and 60 percent of adults with a mental illness did not receive mental health services in the previous year.

 In the 1970s and 80s, Minnesota had 11 large state mental hospitals, including one in Rochester.
-We now have just two in Anoka and St.Peter are the only state mental hospitals remaining.
+Anoka and St.Peter are the only state mental hospitals remaining.

 “We closed them down relying on outpatient treatment, pharmaceuticals and so on to handle patients that had been in these 11 hospitals,” said Sen. Senjem.